RESEARCH STARTER

 If the quantum energy levels En are known, either as numerical quantities or as an algebraic formula, then it is possible to calculate the partition function or sum-over-states of a system, defined as the sum over all the Boltzmann exponentials:

 Especially at temperatures approaching absolute zero, the intrinsic angular momentum, known as the spin, of quantum-mechanical particles becomes significant to their statistical behavior.
-Particles having spin ½, 1½, or in general any odd multiple of ½, are known as fermions.
+Particles having spin ½, 1½, or in general, any odd multiple of ½, are known as fermions.
 Electrons, protons, and neutrons all belong in this category.
 Because only one fermion can occupy a given quantum state in a system, every fermion must occupy a different quantum state.
 Applied to the electrons in an atom, this is known as the Pauli exclusion principle, its consequence being the periodic structure of the elements.
 The other class of particles, having integer values of the spin: 0, 1, . . . , are known as bosons.
 There is no limit to how many bosons can occupy a given quantum state.
 At low temperatures, in fact, the preference is for as many particles as possible to occupy the lowest energy state.
-This behavior underlies the phenomenon of superconductivity and the remarkable properties of liquid helium.
-Near room temperature, the number of states available to a quantum system becomes immensely greater than the number of particles.
-The statistical behavior of both fermions and bosons can then be adequately described by the Boltzmann distribution.
+This behavior underlies superfluid helium-4 and, in superconductors, the collective condensation of Cooper pairs.
+At sufficiently high temperature or low density, both fermions and bosons can often be adequately described by the Boltzmann distribution.

 Applications